Tidal Lagoon Swansea Bay

 Tidal Lagoon Swansea Bay was a proposed tidal lagoon power plant that was to be constructed in Swansea Bay off the south coast of Wales, United Kingdom.
 Development consent was granted by the UK government in June 2015, and in June 2018 the Welsh Government approved the plan and offered to invest £200 million; however, later that month the UK government withdrew its support on value-for-money grounds.
 Other options to enable the proposal to go ahead were reportedly still being explored.

-If built, the project would have become the world's first tidal lagoon power plant; other types of tidal power plants do exist.
+If built, the project would have become the world's first tidal lagoon power plant; other types of tidal power plants exist.

-Initial project proposals
+Proposal

 The scheme is promoted by Tidal Lagoon (Swansea Bay) plc.
 According to the company, generation could operate 14 hours per day with a maximum output of 320 MW (nameplate capacity), enough to power around 155,000 homes.
 There are different ways to evaluate tidal energy output.
-The UK government considered intermittency due to the tides and that the Tidal Lagoon Swansea Bay would have had a load factor of 19% compared to around 50% for offshore wind power.
+The UK government considered intermittency due to the tides, and concluded that the Tidal Lagoon Swansea Bay would have had a load factor of 19% compared to around 50% for offshore wind power.
 However, as the monthly variation is predictable, tidal lagoon energy could allow reduction in the amount of energy generated by gas-fired power plants.

-During the construction period the project would have sustained over 2,200 construction and manufacturing jobs, but in operation would only require 28 workers.
+During the construction period, the project would have sustained over 2,200 construction and manufacturing jobs, but in operation it would only require 28 workers.
 The 2016 Hendry Review (the source of these figures) also considered the economic impact of two additional tidal lagoons: "Cardiff could support five times more total direct FTEs than [Swansea Bay] (11,482); Colwyn Bay could support six times more (13,918)".